-Level 3 alarm systems have no police response, unless a crime or break-in is witnessed.
-Level 3 alarms can regain level 1 response, but only after 3 months without any false alarm call-outs.
+Level 3 alarm systems have no police response, unless a crime or break-in is seen.
+Level 3 alarms can regain level 1 response, but only after 3 months with no false alarm call-outs.

 If you’re looking to take your security up a level, a smart alarm system is a great place to start.

 At Chris Lewis Fire & Security, we’ve seen the emotional effects of burglary first-hand.
-We understand the importance of having a reliable intruder alarm in your setup.
+We understand how important it is to have a reliable intruder alarm in your setup.

-Our installation experts are highly experienced in the design and installation of cloud-based alarm systems.
-We work with the industry’s leading security brands to keep your building protected around the clock.
+Our experts have years of experience designing and installing cloud-based alarm systems.
+We work with top security brands to keep your site safe around the clock.
 No matter whether you’re inside or on-the-go.
-Our smart home security systems offer the proactive protection you want, and the reactive responses you need.
+Our smart home security systems will give you the proactive protection you want, and the reactive responses you need.

 Ready to make the switch to smart?
 Get in touch with our team today:

-Submit the below form and we will get back to you very shortly.
+Submit the form below and we will get back to you shortly.